-- A. All patients treated by BLS agencies that DO NOT carry EPINEPHrine auto-injectors (i.e. patient-assisted EPINEPHrine): - 1.
+- A. All patients treated by BLS agencies that DO NOT carry EPINEPHrine auto-injector (i.e. patient-assisted EPINEPHrine): - 1.
 Initial Patient Contact see Protocol # 201. - a.
 Consider call for ALS if available.
 See Indications for ALS Use protocol #210. - 2.
 Administer oxygen.
-(High concentration if difficulty breathing or signs of shock) - 3.
-Determine the severity of the patient's symptoms. - a.
+(High concentration if difficulty breathing or signs of shock) - Determine the severity of the patient's symptoms. - a.
 For severe symptoms listed above: - If the patient has a prescribed EPINEPHrine auto-injector, assist2 with the administration of single unit dose of EPINEPHrine via auto injector.^{3,4,5,6,7} [EMT ONLY] - a) Adult dose 0.3 mg (e.g. EpiPen) - b) Pediatric dose 0.15 mg (e.g. EpiPen Junior) - 2) Monitor vital signs and reassess patient. - 3) Contact medical command. - b.
 For moderate symptoms listed above: - 1) Contact medical command if the patient has a prescribed EPINEPHrine auto-injector. - 4.
 Monitor vital signs and reassess patient. - 5.
 Monitor pulse oximetry See Pulse Oximetry Protocol #226. - 6.
-Transport. - B. All patients treated by EMTs functioning with BLS agencies that are approved to carry EPINEPHrine auto-injectors (i.e. primary administration of EPINEPHrine) [OPTIONAL]: - 1.
+Transport. - B. All patients treated by EMTs functioning with BLS agencies that are approved to carry EPINEPHrine auto-injectors or EPINEPHrine 1mg/mL vial (i.e. primary administration of EPINEPHrine) [OPTIONAL]: - 1.
 Initial Patient Contact see Protocol # 201. - a.
 Consider call for ALS if available.
 See Indications for ALS Use protocol #210. - 2.
 Administer high concentration oxygen. - 3.
 Determine severity of patient's symptoms - a.
-For severe symptoms listed above: - 1) Administer a single unit dose of EPINEPHrine via auto injector.
-4,5,7 - a) Adult dose 0.3 mg (e.g. EpiPen) - b) Pediatric dose 0.15 mg (e.g. EpiPen Junior) - 2) Monitor vital signs and reassess patient - 3) Contact Medical Command. - b.
+For severe symptoms listed above: - Administer a single unit dose of EPINEPHrine via auto injector^{4,5,7} or EPINEPHrine 1mg/mL vial.7 - a) Adult dose 0.3 mg (e.g. EpiPen, or EPINEPHrine 1mg/mL vial) - b) Pediatric dose 0.15 mg (e.g. EpiPen Junior or EPINEPHrine 1mg/mL vial) - 2) Monitor vital signs and reassess patient. - 3) Contact Medical Command. - b.
 For moderate symptoms listed above, Contact Medical Command and follow directions of medical command physician. - 4.
 Monitor vital signs and reassess patient. - 5.
 Monitor pulse oximetry See Pulse Oximetry Protocol #226 - 6.
 Transport - 7.
-Contact Medical Command if condition worsens
+Contact Medical Command if condition worsens.

-- A. If patient has a second EPINEPHrine auto-injector, medical command physician may order EMT to assist patient with the administration of a second dose of EPINEPHrine. - B. If BLS agency carries EPINEPHrine auto-injector, medical command physician may order administration of EPINEPHrine.
+A. If patient has a second EPINEPHrine auto-injector, medical command physician may order EMT to assist patient with the administration of a second dose of EPINEPHrine.

+B. If BLS agency carries EPINEPHrine auto-injector or EPINEPHrine 1mg/mL vial, medical command physician may order administration of EPINEPHrine.

 - Patients with mild allergic reactions should be reassessed for the development of more severe symptoms.
-If reaction is a single welt without other symptoms, may apply dab of over-the-counter sting reducing medication, if available - these commonly contain benzocaine, diphenhydramine, phenol, and/or camphor. - The EMT may need to administer the medication rather than assist if the patient has a decreased level of consciousness. - 3.
-Assure that the available auto-injector was prescribed for the patient and is not expired. - 4.
+If reaction is a single welt without other symptoms, may apply dab of over-the-counter sting reducing medication, if available - these commonly contain benzocaine, diphenhydrAMINE, phenol, and/or camphor. - The EMT may need to administer the medication rather than assist if the patient has a decreased level of consciousness. - Assure that the available auto-injector was prescribed for the patient and is not expired. - 4.
 Side effects of EPINEPHrine are rare.
 They include: